-G. New Technique: Time-Frequency Classification
+3.7 The New Technique: Time-Frequency Classification

-In the time-frequency classification method (denoted Tim-Frq), we combine both the correlation calculation and the frequency-based calculations to choose the best-matching letter for each training letter.
-We start by calculating the frequency-domain features-based distance measure for each instance, as described in section III-E.
+In the time-frequency classification method (denoted Time-Frq), we combine both the correlation calculation and the frequencybased calculations to choose the best-matching letter for each training letter.
+We start by calculating the frequency-domain featuresbased distance measure for each instance, as described in section 3.4.

-For each of our test samples, we took 10 instances of each typed key from our training data.
-We calculated the frequency distance between each test character and each alphabet key, for both the key press and the key release.
+For each of our test samples, we took 4 instances of each typed key from our training data.
+We calculated the frequency distance between each test character and the Letter Data Set of each alphabet key, for both the key press and the key release.
 We then calculated the mean between the press and the release value and obtained a final frequency distance value F for each key combination.

-Similarly, we calculated the cross-correlation for all

-the test character with each alphabet key and obtained the cross-correlation C value for each key combination.
+Similarly, we calculated the cross-correlation for all the test character with each alphabet key and obtained the cross-correlation Cvalue for each key combination.

-We note that when calculating the frequency difference cross-correlation for the signal with itself, we get F=0 (which is the minimum possible value for any two signals).
-Similarly, we get that the cross-correlation is C=1 (which is the maximum possible cross-correlation value for any two signals).
-Since we are looking to combine both elements, we calculate MC=1-C. At this point, both F and MC are ascending with a minimum of 0 for the distance of a signal with itself.
+We note that when calculating the frequency difference crosscorrelation for the signal with itself, we get F = 0 (which is the minimum possible value for any two signals).
+Similarly, we get that the cross-correlation is C = 1 (which is the maximum possible cross-correlation value for any two signals).
+Since we are looking to combine both elements, we calculate MC = 1 - C. At this point, both F and MC are ascending with a minimum of 0 for the distance of a signal with itself.